qwertymarmot/digital-garden-jekyll-template/_pages/index.md

 This garden provides loose organization to facilitate for whimsy and serendipity of thought.
 I collect information from many different sources such as Articles, Books, Online classes, and Videos.

-This garden is also influenced by my early grasp of [[ZettelKasten]] systems.
+This digital garden is also influenced by my early grasp of [[ZettelKasten]] systems.
 My notes system collects information first in Obsidian.
 From there as notes grow and connect I will upload them to my garden to continue growing publicly.
 The end goal is a knowledge warehouse that doesn't loose it's value overtime.

 <style>
   .wrapper {